-In our experience, often, the customer with the loudest voice gets priority.
+In our experience, the customer with the loudest voice often gets priority.

 Implement a stricter Quality Plan

-We have often heard of nightmares like receiving orders of goods essentially defective or poor quality right before Diwali.
+We have often heard of nightmares like receiving orders of goods essentially defective or of poor quality right before Diwali.
 They needed to wait until after Diwali to have corrections done.
 This is when working with a trusted manufacturer will avoid this unfortunate situation.

 We cannot stress enough that creating a quality standard with the manufacturer early on and establishing thorough inspection checks will dramatically decrease the risks of shipment delays caused due to quality difficulties.

 Plan ahead for Shipment

 With many orders that need to be shipped before Diwali, sea and air freight can get costly due to peak pricing.
 Planning and shipping ahead of time are crucial to save costs and avoid stoppages.
 To avoid shipping disruptions:

 - Shipments must reach the port at least five days before Diwali breaks.

 - Indents must be booked a minimum of two weeks in advance to ensure a guaranteed spot on the vessel.